diadata-org/decentral-feeder/README.md

 # Overview

-This repository contains a self-contained pipeline for data collection, processing, and publishing.
-Specifically, scrapers gather trade data from various centralized and decentralized exchanges.
-The collected trades undergo a two-step aggregation process to produce a scalar value associated with an asset, which is then published on-chain.
-In most cases, this value represents the asset's USD price.
+This repository hosts a self-contained containerized application comprising three main components: scraper, collector, and processor.
+The scraper collects trade data from various centralized and decentralized exchanges.
+The collector and processor aggregate the data through a two-step process to produce a scalar value associated with an asset, which is subsequently published on-chain.
+In most cases, this value represents the asset's price in USD.